 - Experience with maintaining and troubleshooting routine and minor instrumental issues is preferred but not necessary

-- Familiarity with error propagation and uncertainties is highly desirable
+- Familiar with error propagation and uncertainties are highly desirable

 Organization: S'pore Nuclear Rsch & Safety Initiative